top of page

 A Hot Sun solar pool heater will outlast a heat pump.
 The warranty is 3 times longer.
 A solar pool heater has no moving parts other than a $30 vacuum breaker and a pool industry standard motorized valve.

 A solar pool heater requires roof space and a heat pump doesn't but if you are going to pay for the electricity to run a heat pump in California it is going to be very expensive.
+Its interesting to note that the electricity consumed by a pool heat pump is about the same regardless of the energy output.
+It extracts more energy from a warmer more humid air source.
 Where the heat pump idea gets some traction is from the fact that in some cases excess solar electricity from the PV system is available.
 If the electricity is free and there is no space for SPH and you can use the extra PV in the off season or sell it back to the utility then we have what seems like a compelling case for the heat pump.
 The truth is hidden in the details.

 A typical pool heat pump operating at a COP of 4 (which may be generous) will consume 7.3kw and deliver 80,000BTU/HR.
 If we use as a sample case a 400 sq ft uncovered pool, the solar heater would be roughly 400 sq ft and at peak output would deliver about 120,000BTU/HR.
-The heat pump can operate over a longer time per day but not if the value of the electricity consumed is enormous.
+The heat pump can operate over a longer time per day but only with a drop in COP.
 We must look closely at how the utility credits the exported energy from the PV system.
 Under NEM-2 (Net Energy Metering laws currently in effect until April 13, 2023) PV exported back to the grid is credited at the retail rate at that time.
 Its called time of use metering (TOU).
 Under new laws coming into effect April 14, 2023 NEM-3 means the utility will only credit you the wholesale rate for the excess electricity exported back to the grid at the time of use.
 The following chart is crucial in understanding the value of the electricity the heat pump consumes.

 import-vs-export-prices-in-nem-3solar.com.png